tiangolo/poetry-version-plugin/README.md

 If you don't have any `packages` config, the plugin will assume that you have a single package named as your project, but in the module version (changing `-` for `_`).
 So, if your package is `my-awesome-project`, the plugin will use the file at `my_awesome_project/__init__.py` to find the `__version__` variable.

-This file structure is the default if you create a new project with the command `poetry new`, so it should just work as expected. ✨
+This file structure is the default if you create a new project with the command `poetry new`, so it should work as expected. ✨

 The way the plugin works internally is by parsing the `__init__.py` file.
 Reading the Python's "Abstract Syntax Tree" using the `ast` standard module and extracting the literal value of the string.
 So, it doesn't execute the code in `__init__.py`, it only reads it as Python code.